Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Introduction

-Although density-based topology optimisation techniques have been applied to optimisation of macroscopic piezoelectric devices \citep[e.g.,][]{KIM20103153,Zhang_Kang_2014,Zhang_Takezawa_Kang_2018,Moretti_Silva_2019,Guzmán_Silva_Rubio_2020,He_2021,Homayouni_2021,Wegert_Roberts_Bandyopadhyay_Challis_2023,Homayouni_et_al2024}, only a few works focus on microstructure optimisation. \cite{10.1007/s004660050188_1997,10.1016/S0045-7825(98)80103-5_1998} considered optimising piezoelectric figures of merit subject to constraints on the stiffness tensor using a density method and linear programming. \cite{Wegert_2022} used multi-objective density-based microstructure optimisation to design periodic piezoelectric metamaterials with high performance piezoelectric properties for hydrophone and sensor applications.
+Although density-based topology optimisation techniques have been applied to optimisation of macroscopic piezoelectric devices \citep[e.g.,][]{KIM20103153,Zhang_Kang_2014,Zhang_Takezawa_Kang_2018,Moretti_Silva_2019,Guzmán_Silva_Rubio_2020,He_2021,Homayouni_2021,Yang_Cheng_Wang_Meng_Homayouni-Amlashi_2022,Wegert_Roberts_Bandyopadhyay_Challis_2023,Homayouni_et_al2024}, only a few works focus on microstructure optimisation. \cite{10.1007/s004660050188_1997,10.1016/S0045-7825(98)80103-5_1998} considered optimising piezoelectric figures of merit subject to constraints on the stiffness tensor using a density method and linear programming. \cite{Wegert_2022} used multi-objective density-based microstructure optimisation to design periodic piezoelectric metamaterials with high-performance piezoelectric properties for hydrophone and sensor applications.
 The authors found that intermediate densities increase the objective in a non-physical manner.
 As a result, the optimiser tends to favour intermediate material in areas that can artificially improve the objective.
-This phenomena had been previously observed by \cite{KIM20103153} and they proposed more appropriate choices of penalisation exponents in the context of Solid Isotropic Material with Penalisation (SIMP).
+This phenomena has been previously observed by \cite{KIM20103153} and they proposed more appropriate choices of penalisation exponents in the context of Solid Isotropic Material with Penalisation (SIMP).
 However, appropriate exponents do not completely eliminate the issue \citep{Wegert_2022}.
-To further circumvent this problem, \cite{Stankiewicz_Dev_Weichelt_Fey_Steinmann_2024} recently proposed a sequential hybrid method for 2D piezoelectric microstructure optimisation that first solves a density-based topology optimisation problem then a shape optimisation problem.
-In this work, we utilise \textit{level set-based topology optimisation} \citep{10.1016/bs.hna.2020.10.004_978-0-444-64305-6_2021}, bypassing the aforementioned problem that occurs with density-based topology optimisation because level-set methods are free of large areas of intermediate densities and have a sharp definition of the boundary \citep{DijkLevelSetReview}.
+To circumvent this problem, \cite{Fang_Meng_Zhou_Wang_Guo_2023} used the moving morphable void method to design of piezoelectric actuators.
+In addition, \cite{Stankiewicz_Dev_Weichelt_Fey_Steinmann_2024} recently proposed a sequential hybrid method for 2D piezoelectric microstructure optimisation that first solves a density-based topology optimisation problem then a shape optimisation problem.
+In this work, we utilise \textit{level set-based topology optimisation} \citep{10.1016/bs.hna.2020.10.004_978-0-444-64305-6_2021}, bypassing the aforementioned problem that occurs with density-based topology optimisation because conventional level-set methods are free of large areas of intermediate densities and instead smoothly interpolate material properties near the zero level-set contour \citep{DijkLevelSetReview}.
 To the best of our knowledge, level set-based methods have not been previously utilised for piezoelectric microstructure optimisation.